Chris Huelsbeck

-Christopher Hülsbeck (born 2 March 1968), known internationally as Chris Huelsbeck, is a German video game music composer.
-He gained popularity for his work on game soundtracks for The Great Giana Sisters and the Turrican series.
+Christopher Hülsbeck (born 2 March 1968), professionally known as Chris Huelsbeck, is a German video game music composer who has worked in the industry since the 1980s.
+His early work includes music for games such as The Great Giana Sisters and the Turrican series.
+He later worked on the music for Factor 5 titles such as Star Wars: Rogue Squadron and its sequels.